inaimathi/langnostic/resources/posts/tasm-010.md

 #### Types of Authenticity Attack

 - Breaking cryptography _(really hard)_
-- Compromising tamper resistance (either by cracking open the cryptographic coprocessor and extracting the private keys, or possibly shimming the lens processing component so that the crypto coprocessor is forced to sign images from another source) _(relatively easy)_
+- Compromising tamper resistance (either by cracking open the cryptographic coprocessor and extracting the private keys, or possibly shimming the lens processing component so that the crypto coprocessor is forced to sign images from another source) _(relatively easy, but depends on how tamper resistant the coprocessor is)_
 - Pointing a camera at a very high resolution display (might be mitigated by GPS, watermarks, etc, but still possible) _(easy)_
 - Could the blockchain help here?
 (You've been [PUBbed](https://www.thepubportperry.ca/), motherfucker)